fury90723/React-docker-nginx-production-sample/README.md

 # docker-react-nginx-prodbuild-sample

-## A simple production build for client server rendering microservice with create-react-app, docker, nginx
+## A simple production build for client server rendering (frontend microservice).
+Made with create-react-app(react-router-dom), docker, nginx.

 ### build an image from the Dockerfile (or get the default one)